-- A EU-UNDP-World Bank jointly led training on Post-disaster Needs Assessment (PDNA) Methodology for the Government of hte Seychelles officials and other relevant stakeholders was undertaken as part of efforts to build national in-house PDNA implementation capacity.
+- A training on Post-disaster Needs Assessment (PDNA) Methodology for officials from the Government of the Seychelles and other relevant stakeholders was undertaken as part of efforts to build national in-house PDNA implementation capacity.

 - The final report was released in the third quarter of 2016.

 The World Bank conducted the rapid damage and loss assessment in coordination with the United Nations System, the EU Delegation in Mauritius, the Indian Ocean Commission and engaged with other agencies as needed.
 The World Bank team has been in contact and coordinating the response with the EU delegation in Mauritius, and the United Nations Resident Coordinator.

 - Integration of disaster prevention into post-disaster recovery

 Window of Action